Minor in Korean

 - Students with grades lower than B- are not advised to proceed to the next level.

-2. Literature and Culture: At least one upper division 3-credit course taught by EALC faculty.
+- Literature and Culture: At least one upper-division 3-credit course taught by EALC faculty.
 University seminars do not satisfy this requirement.

 - Completion of two semesters of Korean beyond the first year or its equivalent

-- One upper-division 3-credit courses in East Asian literature and culture taught by EALC faculty
+- One upper-division 3-credit course in East Asian literature and culture taught by EALC faculty

 - A total of 15 credits

 Questions?
-Please contact our DUS, Prof. Xiaoshan Yang.
+Please contact our DUS, Prof. Michael Brownstein.